saschaseniuk/JSperplex/README.md

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

-## Acknowledgements

-- All contributors who participate in this project

-## Contact
+## Support

-For any questions or feedback, please open an issue on this repository.
+For any questions or feedback, please open an issue on the [GitHub repository](https://github.com/saschaseniuk/jsperplex/issues).

 ---